-- (1) for the purpose of activities authorized by a meat processing, preserving, storing, packaging or labelling licence delivered under the Safe Food for Canadians Act (S.C.
+- (1) for the purpose of activities authorized by a meat processing, preserving, storing, packaging and labelling licence delivered under the Safe Food for Canadians Act (S.C.
 2012, c.
 24); - (2) for scientific, diagnostic or educational purposes in a laboratory or a university-level educational institution; - (3) for the purpose of its salvaging and reclamation in accordance with section 3.8; - (4) for the purpose of its disposal in accordance with section 3.9; - (5) to transport the cervid to a facility for the purposes referred to in subparagraphs 1 to 4. - 3.2.
 Despite the first paragraph of section 3.1, a Native person may have in their possession a caribou that died in Labrador, Ontario or on Baffin Island, Nunavut, south of the Arctic Circle.

-Where a case of the chronic wasting disease of cervids has been detected in the 6 years preceding the death of a caribou in a sector identified in Schedule I, the possession by a Native person of a caribou having died in that sector is prohibited in the corresponding sector as determined by Schedule I, subject to the exceptions provided for in the second paragraph of section 3.1.
+Where a case of chronic wasting disease of cervids has been detected in the 6 years preceding the death of a caribou in an area identified in Schedule I, the possession by a Native person of a caribou having died in that area is prohibited in the corresponding area as determined by Schedule I, subject to the exceptions provided for in the second paragraph of section 3.1.

 - 3.3.
-Possession of a cervid that died in captivity in Québec is prohibited, subject to the exceptions provided for in the second paragraph of section 3.1, unless: - (1) on the day of the cervid's death, there is no reasonable ground to believe that a cervid kept at that facility is carrying the chronic wasting disease of cervids; - (2) in the 6 years preceding the cervid's death, large cervids over 12 months of age that died in captivity at that facility were subject to the analysis provided for in section 134.2 of the Regulation respecting animals in captivity (chapter C-61.1, r.
-5.1) and that analysis was performed by a laboratory and according to a method approved by the Canadian Food Inspection Agency; - (3) in the 20 years preceding the cervid's death, none of the cervids kept in captivity at the facility had been diagnosed with the chronic wasting disease of cervids;

-- (4) in addition to the conditions set out in subparagraphs 1 to 3, at least one of the following conditions is met: - (a) in the 6 years preceding the cervid's death, no cervids kept in captivity at a keeping facility within a 45-km radius of the keeping facility where the dead cervid was kept, or cervids living in the wild within a 100-km radius of that facility had been diagnosed with the chronic wasting disease of cervids; - (b) the perimeter elements of the keeping facility where the dead cervid was kept prevent any contact between the cervids kept in captivity at the facility and cervids living in the wild; - (5) in cases where, in the 6 years preceding the cervid's death, a cervid from a different facility was introduced in the facility, on the day the cervid was introduced in the facility, or in the 6 or 20 years prior as the case may be, that other facility met the conditions set out in subparagraphs 1 to 4.
+Possession of a cervid that died in captivity in Québec is prohibited, subject to the exceptions provided for in the second paragraph of section 3.1, unless: - (1) on the day of the cervid's death, there is no reasonable ground to believe that a cervid kept in captivity at that same facility is carrying chronic wasting disease of cervids; - (2) the analysis provided for in section 134.2 of the Regulation respecting animals in captivity (chapter C-61.1, r.
+5.1) was performed by a laboratory approved by the Canadian Food Inspection Agency using a method approved by the latter, on any large cervid over 12 months of age that was kept in captivity at the facility and that died in the 6 years preceding the death of the cervid; - (3) in the 20 years preceding the cervid's death, none of the cervids in captivity at the facility had been diagnosed with chronic wasting disease of cervids; - (4) in addition to the conditions set out in subparagraphs 1 to 3, at least one of the following conditions is met: - (a) in the 6 years preceding the cervid's death, no cervids in captivity at a keeping facility within a 45-km radius of the keeping facility holding the dead cervid, or cervids living in the wild within a 100-km radius of that facility had been diagnosed with chronic wasting disease of cervids; - (b) on the day of the cervid's death, the perimeter elements of the keeping facility where the cervid was kept prevented, for a period of at least 6 years, any contact between the cervids in captivity at the facility and cervids living in the wild; - (5) in cases where, in the 6 years preceding the cervid's death, a cervid from a different facility was introduced in the facility, on the day the cervid was introduced in the facility, or in the 6 or 20 years prior as the case may be, that other facility met the conditions set out in subparagraphs 1 to 4.